-• KEBEKAH A CUHU Date 1/15/99
+Date 7/15/99

-• Grant ID number
+Grant ID number

-• Social Security number
+Social Security number

-• Academic year 1999-00
+Academic year 1999-00

 GPA 3.63

-Eligibility Information The second section of the section of School choice Cal Grant A Cal Grant B Cal Grant C BROOKS INSTITUTE \$14,130 SEE CODE #10 SEE CODE #74 The state of the s
+Eligibility Information School choice Cal Grant A Cal Grant B Cal Grant C BROOKS INSTITUTE \$14,130 SEE CODE #10 SEE CODE #74 1

 - Award Information -- The data provided above is a best estimate of the Cal Grant you may receive based on current state funding.
 Availability of funding is subject to change.
 You are responsible for reading your New Recipient Cal Grant Reference Manual. - Information Change/Correction -- If the school you plan to attend is not the first school listed above, you must inform the Commission.
-If the school is not listed, submit this CAR to the Financial Aid Office and notify the Commission by completing and returning the enclosed Recipient Change Form. - Non-Award Definitions -- These can be found in the enclosed New Recipient Cal Grant Reference Manual. - Cal Grant Status -- Enrollment of at least half-time is required to retain your grant.
-If you do not meet this requirement, contact the Commission and request a Leave of Absence. - Community College (CC) Reserve Grant -- If the Cat Grant A above is a CC Reserve award, your award will be held in reserve for up to two years until you attend a four-year/private two-year school.
+If the school is not listed, submit this CAR to the Financial Aid Office and notify the Commission by completing and returning the enclosed Recipient Change Form. - Non-Award Definitions -- These can be found in the enclosed New Recipient Cal Grant Reference Manual. - Cal Grant Status Enrollment of at least half-time is required to retain your grant.
+If you do not meet this requirement, contact the Commission and request a Leave of Absence. - Community College (CC) Reserve Grant --- If the Cal Grant A above is a CC Reserve award, your award will be held in reserve for up to two years until you attend a four-year/private two-year school.
 See page 6 of the manual under CC Reserve for more information. - Cal Grant B Community College (CC) Grant -- If the Cal Grant B designated above is a CC Grant, it will not be possible for you to use your grant at a four-year/private two-year school during the above academic year.
 If you attend a four-year/private two-year school at any time during the above academic year, you must notify the Commission.
 Your award will be held for you until the following academic year. - Cal Grant B Award Recipients -- Students who have already completed more than one full-time semester, two full-time quarters, 4 1/2 months at a vocational/technical college or more than 16 part-time college units prior to the June 30th preceding the award year are not eligible for award activation.
-If you have completed more than these amounts, you must notify the Commission on the enclosed Recipient Change Form. - Eligibility -- The school which you attend is required to confirm your continued eligibility prior to payment of this award. - Information Disclosure -- Information for students eighteen (18) years of age or older will not be released to parents without written authorization. - Indefault -- If the Default Status box is marked below, information received from the United States Department of Education Indicates you are in default on a student loan or owe a refund on an educational grant.
+If you have completed more than these amounts, you must notify the Commission on the enclosed Recipient Change Form. - Eligibility -- The school which you attend is required to confirm your continued eligibility prior to payment of this award. - Information Disclosure -- Information for students eighteen (18) years of age or older will not be released to parents without written authorization. - Indefault -- If the Default Status box is marked below, information received from the United States Department of Education indicates you are in default on a student loan or owe a refund on an educational grant.
 Your school must certify that you have made satisfactory repayment arrangements prior to your receipt of Cal Grant funds.

 School Use Only

-Conmission records Commission records
+Commission records Commission records

 Education level; Verify X Yes 2 Remaining Cal Grant eligibility 300.00 %

 Housing status OFF CAMPUS Dependency status INDEPENDENT

 Family contribution \$ 427 Default Status

-L9973017/15/99556490548

-PAGE 1 OF 2
+19973017/15/9955 6490548 PAGE E 1 OF 2